digital-clinical-safety-alliance/dcb0129-mkdocs-template/{{cookiecutter.project_name}}-clinical-safety-management-file/clinical-safety-management-file/clinical-safety-management-system.md

 - Refer to the document's Releases section in GitHub to see a history of releases.

-- This document was created from the CRMP template provided on the NHS Digital Website.
+- This document was created from the Clinical Safety Management Plan templates provided on the NHS Digital Website.

 ### Reviewers and Process